dokku/dokku-memcached/README.md

 ## Commands

 ```
 memcached:app-links <app>                        # list all memcached service links for a given app
-memcached:backup <service> <bucket-name> [--use-iam] # creates a backup of the memcached service to an existing s3 bucket
-memcached:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # sets up authentication for backups on the memcached service
-memcached:backup-deauth <service>                  # removes backup authentication for the memcached service
-memcached:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedules a backup of the memcached service
-memcached:backup-schedule-cat <service>            # cat the contents of the configured backup cronfile for the service
-memcached:backup-set-encryption <service> <passphrase> # sets encryption for all future backups of memcached service
-memcached:backup-unschedule <service>              # unschedules the backup of the memcached service
-memcached:backup-unset-encryption <service>        # unsets encryption for future backups of the memcached service
-memcached:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
 memcached:connect <service>                      # connect to the service via the memcached connection tool
 memcached:create <service> [--create-flags...]   # create a memcached service
 memcached:destroy <service> [-f|--force]         # delete the memcached service/data/container if there are no links left
 memcached:enter <service>                        # enter or run a command in a running memcached service container
 memcached:exists <service>                       # check if the memcached service exists
-memcached:export <service>                         # export a dump of the memcached service database
 memcached:expose <service> <ports...>            # expose a memcached service on custom port if provided (random port otherwise)
-memcached:import <service>                         # import a dump into the memcached service database
-memcached:info <service> [--single-info-flag]      # print the connection information
+memcached:info <service> [--single-info-flag]    # print the service information
 memcached:link <service> <app> [--link-flags...] # link the memcached service to the app
 memcached:linked <service> <app>                 # check if the memcached service is linked to an app
 memcached:links <service>                        # list all apps linked to the memcached service
 memcached:list                                   # list all memcached services
 memcached:logs <service> [-t|--tail]             # print the most recent log(s) for this service
 memcached:promote <service> <app>                # promote service <service> as MEMCACHED_URL in <app>
 memcached:restart <service>                      # graceful shutdown and restart of the memcached service container
 memcached:start <service>                        # start a previously stopped memcached service
 memcached:stop <service>                         # stop a running memcached service
 memcached:unexpose <service>                     # unexpose a previously exposed memcached service
 memcached:unlink <service> <app>                 # unlink the memcached service from the app
 memcached:upgrade <service> [--upgrade-flags...] # upgrade service <service> to the specified versions
 ```

 ## Usage